 A consultant-led monitoring approach can be used at different stages of the project cycle: during preparation for conducting Feasibility Studies (when there is no designated PEA yet) and ex-post evaluations (after the PEA has already completed the project), and during implementation as Implementation Consultants or monitoring consultants.
 In fragile countries, Implementation Consultants may take over extensive responsibilities from the PEA and may even act as a de facto PEA, executing the entire project.
 This may be the case, if there is no capable PEA for the envisaged project type or if the mandated PEA has very limited capacities.
 Also, international consultants are sometimes in a better position to conduct monitoring by increasing their local staff capacities.
-In some cases, national consulting companies are better suited to fulfill certain tasks, or a mix of international and local consultants are frequently jointly led by an international and a national team leader or include local staff from the region who speak the local language and who can move more freely in the project area.
+In some cases, national consulting companies are better suited to fulfill certain tasks, or a mix of international and local consulting companies is required.
+For onsite monitoring and site supervision, teams of Implementation Consultants are frequently jointly led by an international and a national team leader or include local staff from the region who speak the local language and who can move more freely in the project area.
 For a project example, please see > Section 4.2.3 Construction Site Supervision Using an MIS in Pakistan.